twiddlingbits/twr-wasm/readme.md

   - in C/C++, print and get characters to/from `<div>` tags in your HTML page
   - in C/C++, print and get characters to/from a `<canvas>` based "terminal"
   - localization support, UTF-8, and windows-1252 support
-- the optional TypeScript `class twrWasmModuleAsync` can be used to:
+- from JavaScript, use `class twrWasmModuleAsync` to:
   - integrate a C/C++ Read-Eval-Print Loop (REPL) with JavaScript
   - integrate a C/C++ CLI or Shell with JavaScript
   - In JavaScript `await` on blocking/synchronous C/C++ functions.